 Filing CIS monthly returns as a contractor

-You’re required to tell HMRC about the monthly payments you make to subcontractors by sending a monthly return.
-You have to do yours by the 22nd of each month, otherwise you’ll get a £100 penalty (which could increase to £3,000 depending on how late you file).
+You must tell HMRC about the monthly payments you make to subcontractors by sending a monthly return.
+You have to do yours by the 22nd of each month, otherwise you’ll get a £100 penalty.
+This fine could increase to £3,000 depending on how late you file.

 You file returns by using the CIS online service or commercial CIS software.